 These Fruity Pebbles Muffins are the perfect St. Patrick’s Day treat!
-Vanilla muffins topped with white chocolate and Fruity Pebbles…delicious for breakfast or any time of day!
+These breakfast muffins are topped with white chocolate and Fruity Pebbles.
+A delicious snack or treat any time of day!

 I haven’t really had a chance to say this yet, but Happy March!!!
 It completely snuck up on me this year….and somewhere, in the midst of Samoa recipes and cheesecake parfaits, I completely lost track of the fact that St. Patrick’s Day is just 2 weeks away!
 I finally posted my first recipe yesterday (did you catch my Lucky Charms Milkshakes?) and I plan to share a few more ideas with you this week.
 Whew – just in time!